New EU regulations are pushing companies to increase ESG reporting. Here is a brief introduction.

 Who is covered by SFDR?

 The SFDR was implemented in the EU in March 2021 and covers all financial market participants providing investment services in the EU.
 This includes asset managers, investment advisors, investment funds and pension funds.
 The SFDR requires these financial institutions to disclose information about their sustainability practices and the environmental and social impacts of their investments.
-This also includes information about their policies for managing sustainability risks and integrating sustainability criteria into their investment decisions.
-In addition, the SFDR requires financial institutions to use standardized sustainability labels to describe the sustainability credentials of their products, making it easier for investors to compare and make informed investment decisions.
+This includes information about their sustainability risk management policies and the integration of sustainability criteria into their investment decisions.
+Furthermore, the SFDR requires financial institutions to use standardized sustainability labels to describe the sustainability qualities of their products, making it easier for investors to compare and make informed investment decisions.

 Science-Based Targets Initiative (SBTI)